Philadelphia restaurants that meet new ventilation standards can up indoor dining capacity to 50%

 - If restaurants use window fans instead of an HVAC system, at least 15 air exchanges per hour must be measured indoors

-RELATED: Indoor dining to resume on Jan.
-16 in Philadelphia, but with restrictions

-Farley said businesses must submit documentation certifying their establishments meet the standards from their HVAC maintenance company or the establishment proprietor.
+Philadelphia Health Commissioner Dr. Thomas Farley said businesses must submit documentation certifying their establishments to meet the standards from their HVAC maintenance company or the establishment proprietor.

 "I should note here that we are breaking new ground, and we're not aware of other locations that have done this, but we do think this is a way to try to have restaurants get back on their feet, economically, to provide service to customers, but while also doing it safely," Farley said.